JuanMartinez503/fitness-page-design/README.md

 # Fitness Page Design
 ## Description

 This website was developed to bring to life the design provided by [Jeremy Johnson](https://www.behance.net/gallery/182788853/Fitness-Website-Design).
-It serves as a platform to showcase my abilty to developed a landing page from a design.
+It serves to showcase my abilty to developed a landing page from a design.

 ## Screenshots